 I am a 26 yr old male with ccTGA, repaired VSD and conduit in 1989.

-My recent cardiologist visit yielded; through MRI, that my right ventricle is dilated, my RVEF is 23%, and I am having more and more PVC's.
+My recent cardiologist visit yielded; through MRI, that my right ventricle is fairly dilated, my RVEF is 23%, and I am having more and more PVC's.
 Seeking a second opinion I visited my Pediatric Cardiologist and he had mentioned that he saw no changes in my echo other than the frequency of PVC's.
-I am still waiting to revisit my Adult Congenital Heart Doctor to get a better grasp and started on some medications.
+Upon revisiting my Adult Congenital Cardiologist (yesterday) he is recommending me to a Heart Failure specialist for medications and a visit 12mos. from now.
+He also noted that since this was my first MRI that things may have been like this for a long time and may just be the way things work for me.

 It's hard not to look at what is all over the internet.
-But nothing is very reassuring.
+But not everything is reassuring when I do.

 I have a lot planned in life, time with family, engagement, etc. and I am fearful that this is all just the begining of the end.
 Has anyone any experience with ccTGA and what I could/should expect in the future?
 Will this just morph into CHF and the necessity for a transplant?